 L7K409 Risk MSc Postgraduate Taught 2017

 Despite the phenomenal technological progress of the 20th century, most people still live with the acute and chronic consequences of age-old hazards such as floods and earthquakes.
-This MSc is for students who want to receive specialised scientific training in physical hazards that pose large risks to communities living throughout the world.
-Students on this programme will receive theoretical and practical training for understanding and quantifying hazards.
+This MSc is aimed at students interested in engaging with the natural and social dimensions of environmental hazards, including disasters and climate related risk.
+Students receive specialised scientific training in the physical hazards that pose large risks to communities living throughout the world, from climate change and meteorological risks to flooding, earthquakes and landslides.
+Students on this programme will receive theoretical and practical training for understanding and quantifying risks and hazards.
 They will learn about how hazards persist over long periods of time instead of merely as single events, but are composed of many smaller sub-events or how their effects are widespread.

 Students take the following core modules, and a selection of elective modules, which, when combined, add up to 180 credits: